 - Studying in a fashion school led by an award-winning designer and Creative Director.

-- Exclusive access to media and industry expertise, live briefs and internships through our partners including Hearst Magazines UK, publisher of titles including Harper’s Bazaar, ELLE and Esquire.
+- Exclusive access to contemporary creative industry expertise, workshops, and the possibility to participate in yearly mentorships through our partners, including leading digital and print media publisher Hearst Magazines UK, publisher of titles including Digital Spy, ELLE, Esquire, and Elle Decoration.

 - Expert tuition from industry-active professionals with a passion for teaching.